 Some of the claims that are made about chi come across as a bit incredible.
 For example, it’s been claimed that chi can travel through walls and be projected from here all the way to America.
 But even if certain individuals, who are sensitive, can tell that energy did travel to them from afar, it doesn’t mean much.
 The energy would have traveled in another dimension, not this one, and there may have been no barriers along the way for it to go through.
 And by the same token, this explains why sometimes people don’t sense anything when chi is sent to them across an open expanse: it’s because a barrier was present in another dimension, in that case.
 So this suggests that the penetrative power of regular energy isn’t as great as people sometimes claim.

-Higher energy is what’s really powerful.
+Higher energy, or gong, is what’s really powerful.
 Those who can project higher energy no longer have chi; what they emit is a type of high-energy matter.
 When seen through the inner eye it appears as light.
 It gives a sensation of heat when projected onto the body and can keep a regular person’s illnesses at bay.
 It can’t fully heal people, however, in the absence of higher powers, as every ailment requires a specific power to heal it; higher energy by itself can only suppress illness.
 But each particle of it assumes the image of its host on a deeper, micro level.
 It is alive, has its own intelligence, and can tell one person from another since it is a form of higher energy.
 So if someone wanted to steal it from you, that would never work out; the energy belongs to you and so it wouldn’t cooperate.
 And besides, a true student of spiritual practice who has higher energy will have a teacher looking after him, and no teacher would ever let anyone take energy like that.